What Is the Xerox PrimeLink Printer Family? (Features and Cost)

-It’s not easy to figure out which printer brand or model to go with if you don’t have a firm understanding of what you’re looking for in a machine.
+It’s not easy to determine which printer brand or model to buy if you don’t have a firm understanding of what to look for in a machine.

 Production-style printers meet very specific needs, and the truth is, most consumers will not need to invest in one.

-As a long-time, local print vendor, we’ve gathered the requisite knowledge to know when a production-style machine is necessary and can adequately convey who would be a fit for one.
+As a long-time local print vendor, we have acquired the necessary knowledge to determine when a production-style machine is needed and can identify who will be suitable for one.

-With that out of the way, let’s get into the PrimeLink family, including its features, differences and cost to help you evaluate whether it could be an option for you.
+With that out of the way, let’s explore the PrimeLink family.
+We’ll discuss its features, different models, and cost to help you evaluate whether it could be an option for you.

 What Printers Are in the Xerox PrimeLink Family?